naga2raja/nbook/README.md

 The person sitting opposite offered me water after seeing me panting for breath.
 Although there is a water bottle somewhere inside my bag, I was weary to find it.
 I returned back the water bottle with a "thanks".
 I was actually heading to my sister's home at Tirupur for the weekend.
 Its been ten minutes since the train started and I took a book from my bag and started to read it.

-The person started the conversation by asking me "To kerala?".
+The person who offered me water, gradually started the conversation by asking me "To kerala?".
 I said No, I am going to my sister's home for weekend.
 What about you?

-I am Raj, working as a Project Manager in a Top MNC.
-I am going to attend a business meeting at Technopark, Kerala.
+To Kerala for a business meet.
+By the way, I am Raj working as a Project Manager in a Top MNC.

 That's short and sweet.
-Raj looks like a normal chennaiwala, should be in his 40's, wheatish skin, square face, just above average body.
+Raj looks like a normal Chennaiwala, should be in his 40's, wheatish skin, square face, just above average body.
 His branded Tee and shoe ensures that he works for an IT company.